20/09/2016 - OECD launched a new Series on Adverse Outcome Pathways on i-Library

 |AOP project proposal form|

-Note: With experience gained from the AOP developers and the development of the Users' handbook, some parts of the Guidance Document below have become obsolete.
-An updated version of the GD will be available in 2016.
+Note: With experience gained from the AOP developers and the development of the Users' handbook, parts of the Guidance Document below have become obsolete.
+An updated version will be available in 2016.

 (Series No. 184, Series on Testing and Assessment)